DevMountain/node-2-afternoon/README.md

 }
 ```

-The `delete` method should delete a message using the value of `id` from the request query parameters.
+The `delete` method should delete a message using the value of `id` from the request url parameters.
 We can use `.findIndex` again with the `id` to get the `index` of the message object and then use `.splice` to remove it from the `messages` array.
 We'll then want to send the updated `messages` array.

 ```js
 delete: ( req, res ) => {